(Last Updated on December 11, 2023)

 If you’re looking for the quickest way to check science off your to do list and move on with your day, there are easier ways to do that.
 But if you really want to build a solid foundation of scientific understanding for your kids then you should definitely consider BFSU.

 If you’ve made it this far, thanks for sticking with me!
 This post is already three times as long as my usual posts, so I’m going to stop here for now.
-But there’s a lot more nitty gritty I want to share about our experience with BFSU, so check back soon for Part 2 of my Building Foundations of Scientific Understanding Review!
+But, if you’re ready for more, check out Part 2 of my Building Foundations of Scientific Understanding Review!

 Subscribe today to receive new posts via email!